imoralescs/imoralescs.github.io/aws.md

 }
 ```

-**Using Lambda Proxy Integration**
+**Using Lambda Proxy Integration (Compare-Yourself App)**

-With the Lambda proxy integration, API Gateway we can pass the entire request object into Lambda function. proxy integration allow us to map the entire client request to the input event parameter of the backend Lambda function, As an interpretation of this function of me, it is "a function that collects request information (HTTP method, query string, path, source IP etc) of this Gateway without permission and passes it to Lambda" function.
+With the Lambda proxy integration, API Gateway can pass the entire request object into Lambda function.
+Proxy integration allow us to map the entire client request to the event parameter of the backend Lambda function, As an interpretation of this "a function that collects request information (HTTP method, query string, path, source IP etc) of this Gateway without permission and passes it to Lambda".

 1. To configurated one of endpoint to used proxy integration, On the **POST** method on API resource, click on **Integration Request**.
 Then check the checkbox **Use Lambda Proxy integration**
 2. Now let change ours Lambda function with: